 The genes of a person determine their hair color.
 This gene commands the formation of a pigment called melanin from melanocytes, which gives color to the hair.

 Pheomelanin and Eumelanin are the two main types of melanin.
-Eumelanin gives a black and brown color to the hair, while pheomelanin gives the red and yellow color to the hair.
+Eumelanin gives a black and brown color to the hair, while pheomelanin gives a red and yellow color to the hair.

-Different proportion of these pigment in the hair produces different hair colors and tones: higher the melanin pigment in the hair, darker the hair, and vice versa.
+Different proportion of these pigment in the hair produces different hair colors and tones: the higher the melanin pigment in the hair, the darker the hair, and vice versa.

 In a turned-on state, melanin formation is maximum resulting in black hair, and in a turn-off state, the melanin production decreases, resulting in blonde hair.

 When this gene gets turned off in a person with previously black hair, the melanin count decreases and, their hair converts into blonde.

 The extent of blonding ranges from small strands to entire hair and, the level to which the gene has turned off determines it.
 Also, there is no hard and fast rule when the genes get turned off.

 Hence, any person’s hair can turn blonde at any time in their life.
 Blonding is not only limits hairs but also beards, eyebrows, skin hair, pubes, and eyelashes.

 How can I Prevent my black hair from turning blonde?